Adalimumab is used to treat various inflammatory diseases such as:

 Adalimumab may cause dizziness with sensations of spinning or some problems with your eyesight.
 If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-Other side effects include any of the following: headache, skin rash, nausea, stomach pain, back pain, numbness or tingling sensation in the hands and feet, cough, flu-like symptoms (runny nose, sore throat, inflammation of the sinuses) and pain, swelling, redness or itching at the injection site.
+Other side effects include any of the following: headache, nausea, vomiting, stomach pain, indigestion, cough, runny nose, back or muscle pain, difficulty sleeping, hair loss, and swelling, pain, redness or itching at the injection site.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following:

-- difficulty breathing, swelling of the face, lips, or tongue
+- signs and symptoms of allergic reactions e.g. rashes, breathlessness, swelling of the face, eyes, lips, or tongue

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.